RobertFurtuna10/Guru99-Jira/README.md

 -Documentation: https://docs.google.com/document/d/1rPW5DV82VJT6vtA1VDSrfxaCBuAduxW0zb1yfTh_VMk/edit)https://docs.google.com/document/d/1rPW5DV82VJT6vtA1VDSrfxaCBuAduxW0zb1yfTh_VMk/edit

 ### 1.2 Functionalities in scope
-- All the features of Account module which were defined in Guru99 business requirements will be tested using the following testing types: functional testing, GUI testing, API testing.
+-All the features of Account module which were defined in Guru99 business requirements will be tested using the following testing types: functional testing, GUI testing, API testing.

-- The Guru99 application will be tested on latest versions of Mozilla and Chrome.
+-The Guru99 application will be tested on latest versions of Mozilla and Chrome.

 ### 1.3 Functionalities and tests out of scope
-- All the features that are not under My account module
+-All the features that are not under My account module

-- Non-functional testing like stress, performance is beyond scope of this project.
+-Non-functional testing like stress, performance is beyond scope of this project.

-Automation testing is beyond scope.
+-Automation testing is beyond scope.

-- No QA support for mobile applications developed.
+-No QA support for mobile applications developed.
 Only web applications will be tested.

 ### 2 Test process
 ### 2.1 Test planning